Richard Sorge: Japan 1933

 Dear Comrade!
 Don't worry about us.
 Although we are terribly tired and tense, nevertheless we are disciplined, obedient, decisive and devoted fellows who are ready to carry out the tasks connected with our great mission.
 I send sincere greetings to you and your friends.
 I request you to forward the attached letter and greetings to my wife.
 Please, take the time to see to her welfare.

 Sorge never learned that Berzin had been shot as a traitor.

 The two most authoritative sources for intelligence for the Soviet Union on Germany in the late 1930s were Sorge and Rudolf von Scheliha, the First Secretary at the German embassy in Warsaw.
-Unlike Sorge, who believed in communism, Scheliha's reasons for spying were money problems since he had a lifestyle beyond his salary as a diplomat, and he turned to selling secrets to provide additional income.
+Unlike Sorge, who believed in communism, Scheliha's reason for spying was money problems; he had a lifestyle beyond his salary as a diplomat, and he turned to selling secrets to provide additional income.
 Scheliha sold documents to the NKVD indicating that Germany was planning from late 1938 to turn Poland into a satellite state, and after the Poles refused to fall into line, Germany planned to invade Poland from March 1939 onward.
 Sorge reported that Japan did not intend for the border war with the Soviet Union that began in May 1939 to escalate into all-out war.
-Sorge also reported that the attempt to turn the Anti-Comintern Pact into a military alliance was floundering since the Germans wanted the alliance to be directed against Britain, but the Japanese wanted the alliance to be directed against the Soviets.
+Sorge also reported that the attempt to turn the Anti-Comintern Pact into a military alliance was floundering since the Germans wanted the alliance to be directed against Britain, while the Japanese wanted it to target the Soviets.
 Sorge's reports that the Japanese did not plan to invade Siberia were disbelieved in Moscow and on 1 September 1939, Sorge was attacked in a message from Moscow:

 Japan must have commenced important movements (military and political) in preparation for war against the Soviet Union but you have not provided any appreciable information.
-Your activity seems to getting slack.
+Your activity seems to [be] getting slack.